 Pitch Presentations and Prizes

-On the final day of the competition, after a weekend of developing their pitching skills and team dynamic, the teams presented their ideas to a panel of judges — including Ally’s own Andrea Brimmer, chief marketing and public relations officer, and Lule Demmissie, president of Ally Invest.
+On the final day of the competition, after a weekend of developing their pitching skills and team dynamic, the teams presented their ideas to a panel of judges — including Ally’s own Andrea Brimmer, chief marketing and public relations officer, and Lule Demmissie, president of Ally Invest at the time.

 After a day of incredible presentations from our young entrepreneurs, we were thrilled to announce the winners of this year’s Moguls in the Making event: